Newsletter

 The site of an Israel Defense Forces airstrike in Beirut’s southern suburbs, May 6, 2026.
 Photo by AFP via Getty Images.

-The Israel Defense Forces struck Beirut on Wednesday night for the first time in nearly a month, targeting the commander of the terrorist group’s Radwan Force, the Israeli Prime Minister’s Office said.
+The Israel Defense Forces struck Beirut on Wednesday night for the first time in nearly a month, eliminating the commander of Hezbollah’s Radwan Force, the military said on Thursday.

-Wednesday night’s precision strike came at the orders of Israeli Prime Minister Benjamin Netanyahu and Israeli Defense Minister Israel Katz, according to the PMO statement.
+Wednesday night’s precision strike came at the orders of Israeli Prime Minister Benjamin Netanyahu and Defense Minister Israel Katz, according to the Prime Minister’s Office.

-“The Radwan terrorists led by him are responsible for fire directed at Israeli communities and attacks against IDF soldiers,” the two said in a joint statement.
+“The Radwan terrorists led by him are responsible for fire directed at Israeli communities and attacks against IDF soldiers,” the two men said in a joint statement on Wednesday night.
 “No terrorist has immunity—the long arm of Israel will reach every enemy and murderer.”

 “We promised to bring security to the residents of the north.
 This is how we act and this is how we will continue to act,” the statement added.